 6. Three-Panel Slider

-This type of sliding window is wider than the 2 panel slider, thus provides a more panoramic view of the outside scenery.
+This type of sliding window is wider than the two-panel slider, thus provides a more panoramic view of the outside scenery.
 The three-panel slider has the middle panel fixed, while the other two side panels slide to the middle to open and close the window.

 Pros and Cons:

-Aside from the wider space, it has all the same pros and cons of the 2 panel slider like low maintenance, durability, and affordability.
+Aside from the wider space, it has all the same pros and cons of the two-panel slider like low maintenance, durability and affordability.

-Price Range: Depending on the materials used and durability it costs $300 and up
+Price Range: Depending on the materials used and durability, costs $300 and up

 7. Picture Window

-The picture window is one of the most unique form of windows since it is fixed (can not be manipulated).
-It is just a glass window pane which has the main purpose of framing an outside view--like a picture frame, thus the term "picture window".
-Although this is not a very common type of picture you see on a daily basis, it is particularly seen on houses with vaulted ceilings.
+The picture window is one of the most unique forms of windows since it is fixed (can not be manipulated).
+It is just a glass window pane which has the main purpose of framing an outside view — like a picture frame, thus the term “picture window.”
+Although not a common type of window it is used on houses with vaulted ceilings.

 - The most energy-efficient type of window.

 - No curtains and blinds required for a majestic outside view.